 - a large lecture class - your first-year writing course usually has around 22 students, so you’ll get to know your classmates and instructor well.
 It may be one of the few classes your first two years where you have the opportunity for discussion and in-class group work, which is one of the many reasons why attendance and participation are so important.

 So what can you expect in your first-year writing course?

 To write … a lot!
 We believe that writers develop through practice, feedback, and reflection.
 You’ll be writing in various genres, sharing your work with peers, and reflecting on what writing strategies and processes work best for you.
 In essence, your first-year writing course will help you understand yourself as a writer and help you make connections between your past writing experiences and the kind of writing you will need to do in your future.

-All UWRT courses share the same title: Writing and Inquiry in Academic Contexts, so in addition to exploring what it means to be a writer and the discipline of writing studies, you’ll be conducting inquiries into a variety of subjects, some that your instructor will choose and others that you will choose based on your own curiosity.
+All First-Year Writing courses (WRDS 1103 / WRDS 1104) share the same title: Writing and Inquiry in Academic Contexts, so in addition to exploring what it means to be a writer and the discipline of writing studies, you’ll be conducting inquiries into a variety of subjects, some that your instructor will choose and others that you will choose based on your own curiosity.
 You’ll learn to identify and develop rhetorical knowledge, critical reading, composing processes, and critical reflection.
-For more detail about the writing program goals, visit our Student Learning Outcomes page.
+For more detail about the department's goals, visit our Student Learning Outcomes page.